Do not judge if you see a difference (you should see a difference between every target), you want to judge where you would “accept” the difference.

 preload preload

-By using Peter, you agree to have your sessions recorded for review and improvement, and to allow him access to certain statistics and system settings to tailor his suggestions to your specific needs.
+By using Peter, you agree to have your sessions recorded for review and improvement.